ingodahn/gsaplus/readme.md

 It has yet to be decided if we'll replicate the box environment on the production server or if we'll run the Vagrant VM there too.

-SSH into the VM (`vagrant ssh` or use vagrant@192.168.33.10 with password *vagrant* with your own client).
-Copy the .env.example file to .env (`cp .env.example .env`) and generate a new app-key with `php artisan key:generate`.
-Then `composer install` to fetch php-dependencies and `php artisan migrate` to migrate the database.
+SSH into the VM (`vagrant ssh` or use vagrant@192.168.33.10 with password *vagrant* with your own client). `composer install` to fetch php-dependencies.
+Then copy the .env.example file to .env (`cp .env.example .env`) and generate a new app-key with `php artisan key:generate`.
+Finally run `php artisan migrate` to migrate the database.

 We use the provided Scotch Box MySQL Databse, the application is configured accordingly (in `config/database.php`).